SCIENCE & DATA

 Science-Backed Thresholds

-The foundation of our five-tiered system is rooted in the latest climate science.
-The "Very Low" and "Low" thresholds align with the 2030 and 2050 targets of the Paris Agreement, aiming to keep global temperature increase to well below 2°C from pre-industrial levels.
-Higher thresholds signify a potential overshooting of those limits.
-The thresholds are defined in the following way:
+The foundation of Klimato’s five-tiered system is rooted in the latest climate science.
+The "Very Low" and "Low" thresholds align with the 2030 and 2050 targets of the Paris Agreement, aimed at keeping the global temperature increase to well below 2°C above pre-industrial levels.
+Higher thresholds signify the risk of overshooting these limits.

 0.40 kg CO2e/meal